 pinch of sea salt or himalaya salt

-hazelnuts, shredded coconut, goji berries, cacao nibs
+Hazelnuts, shredded coconut, goji berries and cacao nibs.

 Melt the cacao butter au bain marie or in a double boiler.
 Add the cacao powder, maple syrup, vanilla extract and salt.

 Take a clean silicone mold for bonbons and cover it with a thin layer of the liquid chocolate.
 Put it in the fridge to set.

 Remove the chocolate mold from the fridge and add a small amount of caramel in the middle of each chocolate.
 You want it to be right in the middle, so that it will be completely covered by the next layer of chocolate.
 The easiest way to do this is with a squeeze bottle.
 Cover with chocolate and put them in the fridge to set for a few hours.

 Leave aside 1 tbsp liquid chocolate (you will have to melt it again) to attach the toppings later.

 You can now remove the chocolates from the mold.
 Cover the top of each one with a bit of liquid chocolate and dip them in goji berries, nuts, shredded coconut etc.